raciat/blockchain-developer-bootcamp-final-project/README.md

 - Execute `truffle migrate --network develop` to deploy smart contracts to local network
   - Alternative to execute `truffle migrate --network development` if using `ganache-cli`
 - Execute `truffle test` to run unit tests for smart contracts
+- Execute `.exit` to stop running Truffle Develop

-### MetaMask wallet for Development
+### MetaMask wallet for UI Development

 - Install [MetaMask browser extension](https://metamask.io/download.html) and open it
 - Create a new network:
   - Name: `Truffle Develop`
   - RPC URL: `http://127.0.0.1:9545/`
   - Chain ID: `1337`
-- Import some accounts from Truffle using their private keys
+- Import some accounts using their private keys or mnemonic (both provided as a result of `truffle develop` or `ganache-cli` command)
-- Alternative to use mnemonic as restore phrase, which is provided if using `ganache-cli`

 ### UI Development